alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Use JOIN FETCH in your queries

-Now one another strategy is to _manually_ control the jointures and the _fetching_ mode in your queries.
+Now one another strategy is to _manually_ control the jointures and how different entities will be fetched by your queries.

-To do that, you can use the ``JOIN FETCH`` instruction.
+To do that, you can use the ``JOIN FETCH`` instruction:

+For instance:

+In this way you can shrink the number of queries done from N+1 to only one.
+However, you **MUST** check and measure if it's worth it.
+Sometimes, this kind of query can be more time-consuming in either database or in the JVM than several small ones.

-Use a DTO or a tuple
+### Use a DTO or a tuple

-use @Transactional(readonly=true)
+Imagine we have a screen with of list of data coming from several entities.
+Instead of fetching all of these, and struggling with fetching strategies, we can also run [DTO (or tuple) projections](https://thorben-janssen.com/dto-projections/).

+In this way, you can select all (and only) the data you need with only ONE query.
+To get your code even clearer, you can also use [records](https://docs.oracle.com/javase/specs/jls/se21/html/jls-8.html#jls-8.10) to make your data immutable.

+TODO CODE

+### Avoid transactions while reading our database with the annotation @Transactional(readonly=true)

 Pagination w/ Spring Data
 Slice vs Page